-Dropped Objects risk damaging equipment which could lead not only to the cost of replacing the damaged assets, but also a need to temporarily suspend operations.
+Faling Objects risk damaging equipment which could lead not only to the cost of replacing the damaged assets, but also a need to temporarily suspend operations.
 This would in turn have a significant financial impact.

 Injuries to personnel cost companies financially through working days lost.
 Furthermore, there are potential financial compensation implications, and the legal consequences that go hand-in-hand with injuries.

 This can be compounded further by reputational damage, as severe Dropped Object incidents may be reported by national media – which in turn reduces trust in the company involved and can affect future business.
-This is why Dropped Object prevention is a key component of corporate reputation.
+This is why Falling Object prevention is a key component of corporate reputation.

 Across numerous industries, the challenge of mitigating Dropped Object risks is being met admirably, often in the face of considerable financial pressure.